VAlgoLang/valgolang.github.io/source/python_library.rst

 ``create_init``
 """""""""""""""
 Creates an initial visualisation of the data structure when it's instantiated.

 ``shrink_if_cross_border``
 """"""""""""""""""""""""""
 Checks if the data structure is growing out of the boundary and resizes the data structure if necessary.

 ``clean_up``
 """""""""""""
 Cleans up the current data structure visualisation, which is helpful when a data structure is no longer used.
+The most common way of doing this is to fade out the data structure visualisation using ``FadeOut``.

 Stack